Try the new and improved recipe!

 Baking of the sourdough bread in this recipe

-To bake a beautiful sourdough bread, you will need steam.
+To bake beautiful sourdough bread, you will need steam.
 Professional ovens can inject steam into the oven chamber, but that is still pretty new for domestic ovens.
 You do not need a steam oven to follow this sourdough bread recipe.

-The steam helps the crust stay moist, so that the bread can expand more than it would otherwise be able to.
+The steam helps the crust stay moist so that the bread can expand more than it would otherwise be able to.
 That means the bread will rise more before the crust sets and all those beautiful holes can expand properly.

 The dutch oven helps the bread steam itself

 The bread in this recipe will be baked in a dutch oven (basically a pot that can go in the oven).
-When the bread is being warmed up, the water in the dough evaporates and becomes steam.
-Because the dutch oven is a confined space, the steam stays directly around the bread and helps the bread rise during the beginning of the bake.
+When the bread is warmed up, the water in the dough evaporates and becomes steam.
+Because the dutch oven is a confined space, the steam stays directly around the bread and helps the bread rise during the beginning of the baking.

 After about 15-20 minutes the effect is over and the wild yeast in your starter cannot help the bread expand further.
 Then you take off the lid of the dutch oven so the steam can dissipate and the heat in the oven can dry out the crust and make it super crispy.